Orientals as free weak $\omega$-categories: Background

 or equivalently,

 \end{definition}

 \begin{remark} The assumption $x\face{k-1} = y\face k$ in \cref{filler definition} should be interpreted as a composability condition.
-Then according to the intuition described after \cref{O}, $x \paste k y$ is precisely the pasting of $x$ and $y$ along their common face.
-The simplex $x \filler k y$ is to be thought of as a witness for this pasting (see the proposition below).
+Then according to \cref{intuition}, if $x,y \in \O(m,n)$ then $x \paste k y$ is precisely the pasting of $x$ and $y$ along their common face.
+The simplex $x \filler k y$ is to be thought of as a witness for this pasting (see \cref{filler basic} below).
 See also \cite[Remark 6.4]{Steiner:universal} for how $\paste k$ can indeed be seen as a composition in a suitable category. \end{remark}

-\begin{remark} The operations we are denoting by $\paste k$ and $\filler k$ are what would be called $\paste{k-1}$ and $\filler{k-1}$ respectively in \cite{Steiner:orientals}.
-We have shifted the index because, while working with the combinatorics of $\O(-,n)$, we found it less confusing for the $k$-th face (rather than the $(k+1)$-st one) of $x \filler k y$ to play a special role.
+\begin{remark} The operations we are denoting by $\paste k$ and $\filler k$ are what would be called $\vee_{k-1}$ and $\triangledown_{k-1}$ respectively in \cite{Steiner:orientals}.
+We have shifted the index because, while working with the combinatorics of $\O(-,n)$, we found it much less confusing for the $k$-th face (rather than the $(k+1)$-st one) of an object labelled with $k$ to play a special role.
 We apologise to the reader if they are already familiar with Steiner's work and find our notation confusing.
 In Steiner's later papers such as \cite{Steiner:universal}, the symbol $\triangledown$ is replaced by $\wedge$ and the operations corresponding to $\paste k$ go unnamed. \end{remark}

 The following proposition is a direct consequence of \cref{filler definition}.